flask-django-independent-study/varsity/README.md

 # Flask Django Independent Study
 ### Varsity Team

+You are the Flask.
+Within the Flask lies the knowledge.

 ## Description

 Flask Django Independent Study (FDIS) serves as a resource for those who want to accelerate their skills and knowledge.